 By using specially positioned hip x-rays (PennHip and OFA) and physical examination your Vet can determine the presence of hip deformity and abnormal hip joint laxity.

 While some tests are more accurate then others, they require sedation.
-For this reason many Vets do not favour the more accurate tests, and may even suggest that it would be best to have them done during other procedures that will already require your dog to be sedated.
+For this reason, many Vets do not favor the more accurate tests, and may even suggest that it would be best to have them done during other procedures that will already require your dog to be sedated.

 The PennHIP method is the most accurate x-ray method for detecting hip dysplasia and laxity in young puppies (from 16 weeks of age).
 It can accurately predict whether your puppy will develop hip Arthritis later in life, and what surgical options (if any) would be best suited for preventing future hip conditions.

-The PennHip method generally defines a DI of ≥0.30 as “osteoarthritis susceptible,” and a DI of ≤0.30 as “osteoarthritis non susceptible.”
+The PennHip method generally defines a DI of ≥0.30 as “arthritis susceptible,” and a DI of ≤0.30 as “arthritis non-susceptible.”

-This method also requires your dog to be heavily sedated / anaesthetized in order to be able to effectively manipulate the hip joint.
-It is therefore more expensive than alternate diagnostic methods and comes with the complications associated with sedation.
+This method also requires your dog to be heavily sedated/anesthetized in order to be able to effectively manipulate the hip joint.
+It is, therefore, more expensive than alternate diagnostic methods and comes with the complications associated with sedation.